 Much of Cape Cod had a long-standing tradition of nude sunbathing and swimming but there were never any formal accommodations for this specific user-group.
 It was just a natural thing for Cape Cod.

 The anti-nudity regulation stems from problems allegedly experienced in the mid-1970s when nude use at some remote out-of-the-way beaches was on the increase as our society was taking a more mature approach to body nudity and body self-esteem.
 Claims have been made that these problems stemmed from thoughtless nude users or gawkers trespassing on private property as well as damaging fragile dune eco-systems within the CCNS, rather than using appropriate beach access points.
 However is this an accurate portrayal?
-Were these people to blame or was this an early instance of the use of “secondary effects” when trying to ban harmless activities associated with body nudity?
+Were these people to blame or was this an early instance of the use of secondary effects when trying to ban harmless activities associated with body nudity?

-Seeing nudity as an “attractive nuisance”, the CCNS enacted the anti-nudity regulation in hopes that stemming nudity would abate the other alleged problems.
+Seeing nudity as an attractive nuisance, the CCNS enacted the anti-nudity regulation in hopes that stemming nudity would abate the other alleged problems.
 Some opinions expressed in the last three decades since then, suggest that a better approach would have to been to enforce laws actually broken associated with tresspass or property damages.
 That however, was not the case.

 Opinions expressed in some naturist circles suggest that after 25 (going on 30) years it is appropriate to revisit the issue for modification, formal or informal.

 Unfortunately, in order to modify or remove the anti-nudity regulation formally from the books, that act would have to be published in the Congressional Record for public comment which would make it prone and vulnerable to every right-wing religious-influenced zealot therein.
-As such, until such time as Congress is more open-minded and less anal-retentive to the beauty and natural wonder of the human body, made in “God’s Image,” the regulation will likely remain.
+As such, until such time as Congress is more open-minded and less anal-retentive to the beauty and natural wonder of the human body, made in Gods Image, the regulation will likely remain.

 One should be well out of sight of the textile (clothed) beaches before considering the nude option.
-Remain vigilant for rangers approaching on ATV’s, jeeps, etc.
+Remain vigilant for rangers approaching on ATVs, jeeps, etc. |

-It is an interesting side note that in recent history the Town of Provincetown atthe tip of Cape Cod has been seeking to formally establish a nude beach as one of its long-standing traditions.
+It is an interesting side note that in recent history the Town of Provincetown at the tip of Cape Cod has been seeking to formally establish a nude beach as one of its long-standing traditions.
 However a variety of technical legalities has prevented that from happening as yet.
-Such acts by a town municipality clearly point to the fact that nudity is a known and supported traditional usage and a part of the flavor of Cape Cod’s remote beaches, despite claims to the contrary.
+Such acts by a town municipality clearly point to the fact that nudity is a known and supported traditional usage and a part of the flavor of Cape Cods remote beaches, despite claims to the contrary.
+With the CCNS anti-nudity regulation in place, CCNS rangers are expected to enforce it.
+However, enforcement is left to the discretion of the individual rangers on any given day.
+Certainly the established nude congregating areas are known to the rangers whose patrols may vary from one to several per day on any given beachfront. |

 For the last 3 decades since the anti-nudity regulation went into effect, the process for naturists has been simple.
-One accesses the shore at customary “textile” beaches then walk north or south until the access point and its clothed users are a substantial distance from you or preferably well out of sight.
+One accesses the shore at customary textile beaches then walk north or south until the access point and its clothed users are a substantial distance from you or preferably well out of sight.
 Many people then practice discreet nudity in these remote beach areas.

 The remote nature of the CCNS beaches lends itself to discreet nudity.
-Nets for nude volleyball may be erected daily in some areas by day-trippers.
+Nets for nude volleyball may be erected daily in some areas by day-trippers. |

 Access points from many of the textile beaches are open to anyone before July 1 and after Labor Day.
 In the peak summer months a beach parking permit is necessary for display on automobiles.
 (Call local townships to ask about mopeds and motorcycles).
 Beach parking passes are offered by some townships for a full season or limited stays on the Cape.
 Some motels and camps can offer you the how-to info if you are planning a stay.